google/workflow-graph/README.md

 ### Building, bundling
 To build a reusable Web Component bundle, run `npm run build-web-component`.
 This will create a bundle in your /dist directory, as well as type declarations in /dist-types.
 The bundle can be included in an HTML file to load the component.
-To load the Material styles, don't forget to include the generated `styles.css` file in your index.html or as part of your style imports.

 ### Use as an Angular component
 Coming soon...